Did you miss fasting during Ramadan due to unavoidable circumstances?

 It can feel overwhelming knowing you’ve missed the spiritual and physical benefits of fasting.
 The guilt and uncertainty about how to address these missed days can leave you searching for answers.

-There is hope—Islam provides a compassionate way to compensate through Fidya, easing your heart and mind.
+There is hope—Islam provides a compassionate way to atone for the missed fasts through Fidya, easing your heart and mind.

-Just like Kaffarah, Fidya is an important part of Islamic law, allowing compensation for missed fasts due to hardship.
 Both the Quran and Hadith highlight fidya as an option for those facing difficulties.
-This allows individuals to still fulfill their religious duties despite genuine challenges.
+This allows individuals to fulfill their religious duties despite genuine challenges.

 In the Quran, Allah states: